 Cons: expensive

-Dr. Jerry Shapiro, a dermatologist at the New York University School of Medicine who specializes in hair loss, highly recommends formulas (like this one) that utilize caffeine, explaining, "Caffeine reverses the effects of dihydrotestosterone (DHT), the main hormone involved in hair loss."
+Dr. Jerry Shapiro, a dermatologist at the New York University School of Medicine who specializes in hair loss, highly recommends formulas like this one that utilize caffeine.
+He explains, "Caffeine reverses the effects of dihydrotestosterone (DHT), the main hormone involved in hair loss."
+The formula also utilizes castor oil, a natural ingredient that aids in healthy hair growth; biotin, which improves the strength of hair follicles; and rosemary oil, which has also gained popularity in recent months for its ability to support hair growth and retention.

 Pros: contains natural ingredients; contains caffeine; contains castor oil